• Skip to primary navigation

 Why You'll Love Teriyaki Salmon with Noodles

-• Use a gluten free teriyaki sauce and rice noodles, and this is perfect celiacs or anyone following a gluten free diet.
+• Use a gluten free teriyaki sauce and rice noodles, and this is perfect for celiacs or anyone following a gluten free diet.

 • Salmon not only tastes great but it is an oily fish, rich in fatty acids that we all need in our diets.